sanity-io/sanity-plugin-studio-smartling/README.md

 *Important*: Smartling's locale representation includes hyphens, like `fr-FR`.
 These aren't valid as Sanity field names, so ensure that on your fields you change the hyphens to underscores (like `fr_FR`).

 ### Document level translations
-Since we often find users want to use the [Internationalization input plugin](https://www.sanity.io/plugins/sanity-plugin-intl-input) if they're using document-level translations, we assume that any documents you want in different languages will follow the pattern `i18n.{id-of-base-language-document}.{locale}`
+Since we often find users want to use the [Document internationalization plugin](https://www.sanity.io/plugins/document-internationalization) if they're using document-level translations, we assume that any documents you want in different languages will follow the pattern `{id-of-base-language-document}__i18n_{locale}`

 ### Final note
 It's okay if your data doesn't follow these patterns and you don't want to change them!
 You will simply have to override how the plugin gets and patches back information from your documents.
 Please see [Overriding defaults](#overriding-defaults).